robertogallea/LaravelMetrics/README.md

 #### Storing metadata

-In the case you are in need, you can also store additional metadata in your metrics, by passing a data array to the `mark()` or `start()/stop()` methods:
+If needed, you can also store additional metadata in your metrics, by passing a data array to the `mark()` or `start()/stop()` methods:

 Marker